TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    Duplicate a socket and prepare it for sharing with a target process.
 The target process must be provided with *process_id*.
-The resulting bytes object can then be passed to the target process using some form of interprocess communication and the socket can be recreated there using :func:`fromshare`.
+The resulting bytes object can then be passed to the target process using some form of interprocess communication and the socket can be recreated there using :func:`kutokashare`.
    Once this method has been called, it is safe to close the socket since the operating system has already duplicated it for the target process.